Activate your Google Fi service

 For the best setup experience, you'll want access to a Wi-Fi network.

 iMessage is an Apple messaging service that allows messages to be sent between Apple devices.

-Before you can get texts on your Android device, turn iMessage off on your Apple devices.
+Before you can get texts on your new device, turn iMessage off on your Apple devices.
 Otherwise, text messages might go there instead and you won't see them.

 2 Set up your phoneInsert your SIM card

 Insert your SIM card.
 If you have a Pixel 3 or Pixel 2, you can skip this step and turn on your phone.

 - Open the Google Fi app to complete your activation.

 - Make sure to sign in with the Google Account (e.g. Gmail) that you used when signing up for Google Fi.

 - You may be asked to install an update.
 Your phone will install the update, restart, and then you can continue setting up your phone.

 - You’ll start your number transfer as part of the on-screen set up.
 If you want a new number, you'll get it when you activate.
 You can always find your number in the Account tab of the Fi app or website.